 The ECL methodology and definition of default remained consistent with prior periods.
 Calculation inputs, including forward-looking information, together with the determination of the staging of exposures were however revised.

+For the year ended September 30, 2024.
 Expressed in Thousands of Eastern Caribbean dollars (\$'000), except where otherwise stated.